Italian police arrest three people over cable car disaster

 Police said they had arrested the owner of the company that managed the cableway, its director and the manager of the cableway.

-Carabinieri Lieutenant Colonel Alberto Cicognani told Italian state television the three people had admitted to their involvement in the work carried out on the cable car during questioning overnight.
+Carabinieri Lieutenant Colonel Alberto Cicognani told Italian state television the three people had admitted being involved in the work carried out on the cable car during questioning.

-He said the fork-shaped clamp was placed on the brake to prevent it from engaging because it had been braking spontaneously and preventing the cable car from working.
+He said the fork-shaped clamp was put on the brake to prevent it from engaging because it had been braking spontaneously and stopping the cable car from working.

 He said the clamp was put on several weeks ago as a temporary fix to prevent further interruptions.